 It’s to Marsh’s credit that he’s not trying to weasel out of his previous comments.
 Even if, given that Marsh lasted only a couple months in New England before the Patriots cut him, it appears that the Patriots didn’t think much of him, either.

 What planet am I on?

-I know me writing this blog kind of disproves what I'm about to say but nobody gives a fuck about what you thought about New England.
-No fans case about whether or not you had "fun" during your brief stint in New England.
+I know me writing this blog kind of disproves what I'm about to say, but nobody gives a fuck about what you thought about New England.
+No fans cares about whether or not you had "fun" during your brief stint in New England.
 You are more irrelevant the a floppy disk case.

-The only reason Patriot fans knew who you were is because they all were shocked to find out they traded 2 (two) draft picks for a guy with 3 career sacks.
+The only reason Patriot fans knew who you were is because they all were shocked to find out they traded two (2) draft picks for a guy with three (3) career sacks.
 You don't forget the names of the horrible decisions.
 That's why Patriot fans will never forget Ras'I Dawling or Tavon Wilson.
-You sir, and your horrible sleeve tattoos were a horrible decision.
+You sir, and your horrible sleeve tattoos were a horrible decision for the Patriots.